-While you wait for the police, take the opportunity to capture photos of the accident scene, the damage to your vehicle and the other vehicles involved, and your injuries.
+While you wait for the police, take the opportunity to capture photos of the accident scene, the damage to your vehicle and the other vehicles involved and your injuries.
 Having pictures of these things immediately after the accident can help tremendously in a later lawsuit.
 Once the police arrive, answer their questions truthfully and concisely without admitting any fault.
-After the police conduct their interviews they will allow you to leave and clean the accident scene.
-It’s important to take pictures of debris, skid marks, and nearby landmarks to help the jurors in your case form a more accurate picture of events as they occurred in your accident.
+After the police conduct their interviews they will allow you to leave while the accident scene is cleaned.
+It’s important to take pictures of debris, skid marks and nearby landmarks to help the jurors in your case form a more accurate picture of events as they occurred in your accident.
 You will be able to obtain a copy of the police report after the police officers file it at their duty station.

 After the police allow you to leave, seek medical attention immediately, even if you believe your wounds are minor.
 Some injuries may not show symptoms right away and some internal injuries may not be noticeable for quite some time after your accident.
 Have a physician conduct an examination and make sure you tell the doctor you were involved in an auto accident.
 The doctor will provide you with a report of your medical condition, prognosis and future treatment options.
 The medical report you receive from your doctor and the police report for your accident will be the foundation of your personal injury lawsuit.